 Visit Te Hikoi Southern Journey(opens in new window) to learn about Riverton's bi-cultural past and stop over in Tuatapere for points of natural and historic interest, along with opportunities for hiking, mountain biking(opens in new window), trout fishing(opens in new window), hunting(opens in new window) and boating.

 Te Anau is the gateway to Fiordland National Park, you will find activities such as the glowworm caves(opens in new window), the Te Anau Bird Sanctuary(opens in new window) and the Fiordland Cinema, which screens the beautiful short film Ata Whenua(opens in new window) taking you deep into the heart of this World Heritage area.

 A fusion of spectacular natural features with amazing visual cues around every corner.Read more

-Nestled on the shores of the stunning Lake Wakatipu, it is the place to source almost any kind of adventure, including bungy, jet boating, horse trekking, rafting and river surfing(opens in new window).
+Nestled on the shores of the stunning Lake Wakatipu, Queenstown is the place to source almost any kind of adventure, including bungy, jet boating(opens in new window), horse trekking(opens in new window), rafting(opens in new window) and river surfing(opens in new window).

 It’s also a destination for luxury experiences, from gourmet food and award-winning vineyards(opens in new window) to indulgent spa treatments, boutique shopping and leisurely games of golf(opens in new window).

 Getting around New Zealand is easy with a great range of transport options available.